tillotsonm/pelagicsurveys/Bayesian Model Runs/README.md

 # Bayesian catch analysis

-This directory contains files for a Bayesian analysis of FMWT catch data for several species:
+This directory contains files for a Bayesian analysis of FMWT catch data for several species of interest, including:
 1. Longfin Smelt (age-0 and age-1);
 2. Striped Bass (age-0);
 3. American Shad (age-0 and age-1);
 4. Northern Anchovy (age-0), and;
 5. Threadfin Shad (age-0).

+Note: The R scripts assume that they are being run from the top level of the directory for this repository, i.e. from the './pelagicsurveys/' directory level.

 The analysis generally follows the methods for chapter 6 of the LTRM report and [adapts the code developed by Bashevkin](https://github.com/sbashevkin/LTMRpilot/tree/master/Univariate%20analyses), i.e. a Bayesian GLMM is used to perform something of a retrospective analysis to compare annual estimates of catch (a proxy for abundance) under scenarios with varying levels of sampling effort (e.g. dropping a certain percentage of tows in a seasonal survey stratum).